lykimq/French_nationality_questions/README.md

 # French Nationality Questions App

 A comprehensive React Native mobile application built with Expo for studying French citizenship questions.
-The app features bilingual support (French and Vietnamese) with customizable themes, interactive testing functionality, and detailed progress tracking.
+The app features customizable themes, interactive testing functionality, and detailed progress tracking.

 ## 📱 Overview

 This is a cross-platform mobile application that helps users prepare for French nationality/citizenship tests.
 It provides:
-- **Bilingual interface** (French 🇫🇷 / Vietnamese 🇻🇳)
-- **Interactive question practice** with multiple test modes
+- **Interactive question practice** with civic exam functionality
 - **Progress tracking** and detailed analytics
 - **Customizable themes** and display settings
 - **Offline-capable** with Firebase integration